psychopy/workshops/source/3days/buildingBetter.rst

 Setting the order
 `````````````````````````````````````````

-PsychoPy doesn't handle the ordering for you - you need to decide how to create the orders and how to assign participants.
+At the moment, PsychoPy doesn't handle the ordering for you - you need to decide how to create the orders and how to assign participants.

-Now, rather than a single file to specify the blocks you need one for each order that you want the blocks to appear in (and then set the blocks loop to be `sequential` rather than `random` to preserve the order you set)
+So, you need a file per conditions order (e.g. A -> B and B-> A) and then set the blocks loop to be `sequential` rather than `random` to preserve the order you set.

-For instance, the Posner task you might have groupA with alternating invalid cue probability, beginning with high prob, and the groupB participants might have the same but starting with low prob.

 How to assign participants to a group
 `````````````````````````````````````````